This program has been archived.

 |Liana A. Denolaemail@example.com||(703) 292-2675|

 Important Information for Proposers

 The Sociology Program supports basic research on all forms of human social organization -- societies, institutions, groups and demography -- and processes of individual and institutional change.
 The Program encourages theoretically focused empirical investigations aimed at improving the explanation of fundamental social processes.
-Included is research on organizations and organizational behavior, population dynamics, social movements, social groups, labor force participation, stratification and mobility, family, social networks, socialization, gender roles, and the sociology of science and technology.
-The Program supports both original data collections and secondary data analysis that use the full range of quantitative and qualitative methodological tools.
+Included is research on organizations and organizational behavior, population dynamics, social movements, social groups, labor force participation, stratification and mobility, family, social networks, socialization, gender, race and the sociology of science and technology.
+The Program supports both the collection of original data and secondary data analysis and is open to the full range of quantitative and qualitative methodological tools.
 Theoretically grounded projects that offer methodological innovations and improvements for data collection and analysis are also welcomed.